 Similar to the low income home energy assistance program (LIHEAP) referenced above, the Community Action Agencies operate the weatherization program across Kentucky.
 Studies show that homes that are weatherized see a reduction of their energy consumption by an average of 20%, which can be equivalent to a few hundred dollars per year.
 The state and government grants will weatherize homes at no cost for qualified elderly, handicapped, and low-income individuals that need assistance keeping their home warm (or cool) and more energy efficient.

 The three main steps are as follows.
 First, an inspector will visit the home and provide the client with a free energy assessment using a tool called a neat audit.
 After this initial inspection is completed, a crew of highly trained contractors will be assigned to the residence and they will perform the necessary work and updates.
 The third step of the process is an inspection to review the job and ensure work was completed to satisfaction of the homeowners and program terms.

 If you do decide to apply for Kentucky LIHEAP assistance or energy conservation, some of what you may need includes the following.
 More than likely you will need a recent payroll stub or other proof of current gross income as well as recent copies of your utility bills.
 Other documentation includes income from Social Security, Unemployment Insurance, pension funds, disability, etc, Proof of U.S. citizenship or permanent residence, and information on total members living in your household.

-For information call your local community action agency or the Kentucky Division of Family Support at (800) 456-3452.
+For information call your local community action agency in KY, as they process applications for LIHEAP low income energy bill help as well as free energy conservation.
+Or try the Kentucky Division of Family Support at (800) 372-2973 or (800) 456-3452.